-The Business we see today began as a small greenhouse selling seasonal potted plants in 1961 by Gerrit and Pieternella Vermeer, Jerry and Nell, as they were always known, were born in the region of Westland , the Netherlands, and started their married life there in February 1952.
+The business we see today began as a small greenhouse selling seasonal potted plants in 1961 by Gerrit and Pieternella Vermeer, or Jerry and Nell, as they were always known.
+They were born in the region of Westland, the Netherlands, and started their married life there in February 1952.

-In December 1961 Jerry and Nell purchased Emmon’s Flowers on South Pelham St. in Welland, Ontario.
+In December 1961, Jerry and Nell purchased Emmon’s Flowers on South Pelham Road in Welland, Ontario.
 Their family of 5 grew to 7 with the arrival of brother Gerry (pronounced Gary) and sister Lorraine born here in Welland.

 Times were tough as they worked hard to start a new business and provide a good happy home for their family.
-Mrs Felicetta Leone became Vermeer’s first employee in 1963 and still helps in the greenhouses today, over 50 years later!
+Mrs. Felicetta Leone became Vermeer’s first employee in 1963 and worked at Vermeer’s for 50 years!

 There has always been something growin’ on at Vermeer’s!

-The first crops grown included potted Easter Lilies, bedding plants, and cut flowers such as Chrysanthemums and Snapdragons.
-Even Tomatoes and Cucumbers were grown before the decision was made to grow only seasonal potted plants and bedding plants.
-We now grow Poinsettias, Easter Lilies, Hydrangeas, Primulas (3 varieties), Oxalis (shamrocks), Cyclamen, Ornamental Peppers, bedding plants and hanging baskets in our production area which now covers approximately 55,000 sq. ft.
-In the summer of 1975 a retail shop was built with various renovations occurring throughout the years.
+The first crops grown at Vermeer’s included potted Easter lilies, bedding plants, and cut flowers such as chrysanthemums and snapdragons.
+Even tomatoes and cucumbers were grown before the decision was made to grow only seasonal potted plants and bedding plants.
+We now grow poinsettias, Easter lilies, hydrangeas, primulas, oxalis (shamrocks), bedding plants and hanging baskets in our production area which now covers approximately 70,000 sq. ft.
+In the summer of 1975, a retail shop was built with various renovations occurring throughout the years.

 After a lifetime of running the retail operations at Vermeer’s, Karin retired in 2011, selling her half of the business to her brother Gerry.
 Gerry continues to manage the wholesale operation with Margaret’s twin sons, Ryan and Reuben.
-You can still find Nell in the greenhouses helping almost every day.
 Margaret and Cynthia (Gerry’s wife) are also very actively involved with the business.

 Irene’s life was lost to breast cancer in 1993.
 Her daughters are still a big part of Vermeer’s, stopping in often to visit with their young children.
 Lorraine lives in Michigan with her husband Bret and their 4 children.